pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 #### Two Capacitors setup

-Two Capacitors - There are two capacitor.
-One to control Band and regular Tune; and other to control the fine Tune.
+One Servo to control Band and regular Tune; and other Servo to control the fine Tune.
 [This video shows a example of this kind of Antenna Tuner](https://youtu.be/w_jXJsiMKIk)

 ##### Two Capacitors Schematic